JayChauhan2/DeepRun45NEW/README.md

 * Currently, verification status (`✅`/`❌`) is manual and not linked to any official system.
 * App is optimized for mobile use with Expo.

----

-If you want, I can also create a **shorter, “app store style” README** version suitable for GitHub that emphasizes usage and screenshots.
-It will look cleaner for casual users.

-Do you want me to do that as well?